Newbury F.C.: History

 On 1 July 2019, Karl Curtis was announced as the new first team coach, taking over from Danny Langford who led the team to the Thames Valley Premier League Division One title and promotion in 2018/19.

 Newbury made a positive start to the 2019/20 season, winning their first five games in the Thames Valley Premier League.
 Due to the Coronavirus pandemic all football below the National League was ended on 26 March 2020 and all results for the 2019/20 season were expunged.
 At the time of the decision, Newbury sat in sixth place in the Thames Valley Premier League (Premier Division) having collected 26 points from 13 games.

 On 10 July 2021, the club announced Nicky Voller as the new manager of the first team, taking over from Rocky Rowbottom and Carl Jenner.
 John Goddard was named as the assistant manager.

 Following the restructure of the non-league football pyramid, Newbury FC were transferred to the Hellenic League Division Two South for the 2021/22 season.

 Newbury were promoted to the Thames Valley Premier League for the 2024/25 Season and returned to Faraday Road Football Ground as their home ground from 9 November.

+On 10 June 2026, Devonn Reid was appointed as manager, having previously achieved two consecutive trebles with Westwood Wanderers, with former manager Carl Jenner becoming assistant manager.
+A development side was also announced before the start of the 2026/27 season, with the intention of providing a pathway from youth sports to the first team, as well as a partnership with local youth side AFC Newbury.

 Ground

 Between 1963 and 2016, Newbury played at Faraday Road in Newbury.
 For the 2019–20 season, they moved to Henwick Worthy Sports Ground in Thatcham.
 Beginning in 2021, the club play their home games at Lambourn Sports Club.

 On 14 August 2021, the buildings at the club's former ground in Faraday Road were destroyed by fire.

 On 9 November 2024, Newbury FC returned to Faraday Road Football Ground, after an 8 year campaign, led by Newbury Community Football Group (NCFG).

+In 2026, an additional stand was erected and further upgrades were undertaken as a part of the club's application for promotion.